mumble-voip/mumble/docs/user-guides/userguide_macos.md

 In order to be able to use the Overlay it has to be installed separately.
 To install it: launch Mumble, go into Mumble's settings -> Overlay section and you should see an option to install it.

-The reason for the separate installation is that Mumble itself does not need administrative rights to install, but the overlay does.
+*Info:* The reason for the separate installation is that Mumble itself does not need administrative rights to install, but the overlay does.

 ### Start

+On first start of Mumble, a short Settings wizard (for Audio settings, certificate creation etc.) will start automatically.

 ### Configuration